 Enclosed is a brief summary of the residency program including information on our curriculum, faculty, and the application process.
-More detailed information about the program and the community can be easily accessed on our web site: www.kcms.msu.edu.
+More detailed information about the program and the community can be easily accessed on our website: med.wmich.edu.

 If you have specific questions or would like additional information, please feel free to contact us at (269) 337-6250.
 We will be happy to assist you in meeting your specific needs.